-Microbursts are common in southern Arizona during the Monsoon.
+TUCSON, AZ (Tucson News Now) - Microbursts are common in southern Arizona during the monsoon.
 They often take down power poles, leaving us in the dark and without air conditioning during the hottest part of the summer!

-First, it's important to understand the structure of our atmosphere.
-Think of it as a sandwich: it has three layers.
-They are called the "lower", "middle", and "upper" layers.
+It's important to understand the structure of our atmosphere.
+Think of it as a sandwich with three parts --- the lower, middle and upper layers.

 Early in the Monsoon, moisture makes its way northward from the tropics into Arizona, but resides ONLY in the middle and upper layers.
 That leaves the lower layer, where we live, dry as a bone.

 With daytime heating causing rising air, thunderstorms form, feeding off of the moisture in the middle and upper layers.

 As it begins to rain, the rain falls into the very dry air at the surface (in the lower layer.)

 Figure 1: Thunderstorms form aloft, but the air at the ground is still very dry.

 When rain drops evaporate in the very dry air, the air is cooled.
 Cooler air is heavier and more dense, thus the air begins to sink toward the ground.